marcusrugger/AstronomicalAlgorithms/JeanMeeus/Chapter  3 - Interpolation/README.md

 Meeus describes interpolation as, _"the process of finding values for instants, quantities, etc., intermediate to those given in a table."_

+Meeus drives home the point of what the formula in this chapter are for: calculating values intermediate to those given in a table.

 ## Class Interpolate
 File: Interpolate.cs